 I found this thing called programming when I was in high school, as a spoiled teenager I asked my father for a computer.
 Well, it wasn’t a “real” computer but a programmable calculator that included a BASIC interpreter, a CASIO PB-700.
 I was spoiled, but not a horribly spoiled brat, also my father was a scientist, and he played well his cards: “If you want a computer, you need to learn to program first.”

-This was in the eighties, and there wasn’t things like Code School, and this is how I ended learning to program without a computer, from the hand of Kemeny and Kurtz and their BASIC Programming book.
-I was just in high school and no clue of what was a Markow Chain at that point, but it was easy and fun.
+This was in the eighties, and there wasn’t things like Platzi, and this is how I learnt to program without a computer, from the hand of Kemeny and Kurtz and their BASIC Programming book.
+I was just in high school and no clue of what was a Markov Chain at that point, despite the struggle I enjoyed it a lot.

-Yeah, I ended studying in Computer Science at the University, I became less spoiled and worked a lot for things like upgrading my IBM PS/2 Models 25 to an amazing amount of 640 KB of RAM or replacing one of the 3.5″ diskette units with a gargantuan 10 MB Western Digital.
+Yeah, I ended studying in Computer Science at the Central University of Venezuela (UCV), I became less spoiled and worked a lot for things like upgrading my IBM PS/2 Models 25 to an amazing amount of 640 KB of RAM or replacing one of the 3.5″ diskette units with a gargantuan 10 MB Western Digital, yes 10 Mega bytes, not Giga bytes.
 I also built and rebuilt my desk for the computer with scrap lumber.

 I got married, participated a little bit on the bringing a daughter to this world while my wonderful wife took most of the heavy work required for this miracle to happen.
-Never finished CS degree, in part because I deeply sucked at math despite I loved the subject, and at that time CS was very loaded with more math than programming, and despite that I love math I suck at it.
+Never finished my CS degree, in part because I deeply sucked at math despite I loved the subject, and at that time CS was very loaded with more math than programming.
 Also, I didn’t need a degree to work, something I jumped into as soon as I could.

-I have worked on software development for most of my life, a pretty good chunk of it as been around web development: I remember when we had to explain the customers about the internet, the browser and such.
+I have worked on software development for most of my life, I think I’m getting close to thirty years of a professional career, a pretty good chunk of it as been around web development: I remember when we had to explain the customers about the internet, the browser and such.
 I’m that old.
-In retrospective, I sucked when I began with all this, lately I suck a less lot, maybe this is what is called experience, and it may be related to a lot of gray hair on my head.
+In retrospective, I sucked when I began with all this, lately I sucked less, maybe this is what is called experience, and it may be related to a lot of gray hair taking over my head.

-About technologies, I programmed ten years in Java until I got sick of it, at that moment was turning into boring XML situps.
-Then I jumped into Ruby and Ruby on Rails, that was fun, and Ruby is still my favorite programming language despite the fact than I am no longer programming.
+About technologies, I programmed ten years in Java until I got sick of it, at that moment it was turning into boring XML sit-ups.
+Then I jumped into the Ruby and Ruby on Rails bandwagon, that was fun, and Ruby is still my favorite programming language despite the fact than I haven’ t write a line of code in eons.

-At some point in my career, I frantically tried to keep programming while I was slipping into project management because you know: I didn’t feel productive.
-And I managed to burn out myself really bad: My blood pressure dropped to 90/60, I felt like my mind processes were happening through a jar of petrolatum, I had painkillers like dietary supplements to cope with headaches and back pain.
+At some point in my career, I frantically tried to keep programming while I was slipping into project management because you know: I didn’t feel productive attending all those meetings all day long.
+And I managed to burn out myself really bad: I was so incredibly worn out that my blood pressure dropped to 90/60, I felt like my mind processes were happening through a jar of gel, I took painkillers like dietary supplements to cope with never ending headaches and back pain.

 So, who am I?
 Well, that’s to be written 🙂